richhowley/NMEAtoGPX/README.md

 # NMEAtoGPX

-Convert NMEA sentences to a GPX file that can be used in Google Earth.
+Convert NMEA sentences to a GPX file for use in Google Earth.

 This code was written in support of a GPS logger I built using an Arduino, a data logging shield that writes to an SD card and a USB host shield for the GSP receiver.